AYLESBURY & DISTRICT TABLE TENNIS LEAGUE

 a) Clubs having more than one team in membership of the League must register three or more players for each team according to playing ability (see Rule 8.2).

 b) Except as permitted in paragraph (e) no player may play for more than one team of the same Club competing in the same division except when playing in a higher division than that for which he or she is registered.

 c) A player may not play for more than one team against the same opposing team except in the case of Rule 5.5 e).

 d) After playing a total of five matches higher than the team for which a player is registered, the player shall automatically become registered for the higher team in which he or she has played.
 Thereafter he shall not be eligible to play in any other team up or down.

-e) Where a Club has three or more teams in the same division those teams shall be ranked at registration according to ability and players for a lower ranked team may play up for a single higher ranked team in the same division on not more than two occasions in all during the season.
+e) Where a Club has two or more teams in the same division those teams shall be ranked at registration according to ability and players for a lower ranked team may play up for a single higher ranked team in the same division on not more than two occasions in all during the season.
 A player shall be eligible to play against all opposing teams for the team for which he or she is currently registered but shall not be eligible to play against an opposing team more than once when playing as a substitute for a higher ranked team in the same division.
 The matches played shall reckoned in the total of matches under paragraph (d).

 f) No player may play for a team in a Division lower than that for which he is registered.

 EXCEPT IN SO FAR AS MAY BE NECESSARY to facilitate the operation of a Junior Division no player may be registered with more than one club at any one time nor for more than one team of that Club.